AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       type body T2 is new T1 with record procedure T2 (Self : in out T1)
-	        with Super (0) -- special notation for calling the super constructor.
+	        with Super'(0) -- special notation for calling the super constructor.
 First parameter is omitted is
 	         null;
 	      end T2;